abdullahhaidary/CRMS-System/README.md

 # Project Description

-Welcome to our project repository!
+Welcome to the CRMS(Criminal Record Management System) project repository!
 This project is led by Abdullah Haidary, Abdul Wali Aryan, and Abdul Waris.

 ## Overview